Maskell in Dixon County, Nebraska — The American Midwest (Upper Plains)

 Erected by National Park Service - Missouri National Recreational River.

 Location.
 42° 42.9′ N, 96° 57.118′ W. Marker is in Maskell, Nebraska, in Dixon County.
 Marker is on State Highway 15.
+Marker is on the trail from the parking lot near the bridge crossing into South Dakota.
 Touch for map.
-Marker is on the trail from the parking lot near the bridge crossing into South Dakota.
 Marker is in this post office area: Maskell NE 68751, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-The Great Missouri River (here, next to this marker); Bruyer Church (approx. 7.2 miles away in South Dakota); First Rural Electric Cooperative Homestead Rest Area (approx. 9.6 miles away in South Dakota); a different marker also named The Great Missouri River (approx. 9.6 miles away in South Dakota); From Lewis and Clark to the Future (approx. 10.6 miles away in South Dakota); Lewis and Clark Were Here...and Here... (approx. 10.6 miles away in South Dakota); Lewis and Clark Visit Spirit Mound (approx. 10.6 miles away in South Dakota).
+The Great Missouri River (here, The First Baptist Church, Vermillion, South Dakota (approx. 4.6 miles away in South Dakota); Bruyer Church (approx. 7.2 miles away in South Dakota); First Rural Electric Cooperative (approx. 8 miles away in South Dakota); Homestead Rest Area (approx. 9.6 miles away in South Dakota); a different marker also named The Great Missouri River (approx. 9.6 miles away in South Dakota); Lewis and Clark Were Here...and Here... (approx. 10.6 miles away in South Dakota); Lewis and Clark Visit Spirit Mound (approx. 10.6 miles away in South Dakota).

 Categories. • Waterways & Vessels •